Mind Of My Own began as a self-advocacy app for children in care.

 Worker accounts are being particularly well used with younger children, particularly those who are not looked after.

-And have you checked out all the different ways MOMO can help you and your young people?
+And have you checked out all the different ways Mind Of My Own can help you and your young people?
 Have a look at this…